-Many small business owners can deduct 20% of qualified business income in calculating their federal taxes starting this year—“but it’s not automatic,” Navani says.
-The deduction generally applies to income from “pass-throughs” (whose owners pay taxes on business income themselves, rather than the business itself paying tax).
+Many small business owners can deduct 20% of qualified business income in calculating their federal taxes—“but it’s not automatic,” Navani says.
+The deduction generally applies to income from “pass-throughs” (when owners pay taxes on business income themselves, rather than the business itself paying tax).
 However, the law limits the deduction for certain service businesses.
-Owners of businesses such as legal, medical, or accounting practices begin to get a reduced deduction if their taxable income surpasses $315,000 for joint filers ($157,500 for single filers).
-Owners of service businesses with taxable income in excess of $415,000 for joint filers ($207,500 for single filers) get no deduction.
+For tax year 2021, owners of businesses such as legal, medical or accounting practices may see a reduced deduction if their taxable income surpasses $329,800 for joint filers ($164,900 for all other filers).
+Owners of service businesses with taxable income in excess of $429,800 for joint filers ($214,900 for all other filers) get no deduction.

 The sooner you have an idea of your business’s general outlook for the tax year, the better prepared you are to prevent cash flow disruptions—either by putting money aside or arranging for a line of credit to pay the IRS.
 Ask your accountant whether you’d be better off paying quarterly estimated taxes next year, allowing you to distribute the tax burden throughout the year instead of having to find the cash for a large tax payment in April.
 (You may need to pay estimated taxes throughout the year to avoid interest and possibly penalties levied by the IRS.)

-Giving can not only help you fulfill your goals as a socially responsible business and engage your employees in a meaningful activity—it can provide your business with a tax deduction, usually equal to the fair market value of the property donated.
-However, if you own a pass-through business, be aware that your ability to deduct charitable gifts made by the business could be limited in 2018.
-The new law caps personal itemized deductions for state and local taxes and introduces a standard deduction of $24,000 for married couples filing jointly and $12,000 for individuals, nearly double the previous amounts.
-If you claim the standard deduction, you can’t write-off charitable gifts, so be sure to review your giving strategy with your tax specialist, advises Navani.
+Giving can not only help you fulfill your goals as a socially responsible business and engage your employees in a meaningful activity—it can also provide your business with a tax deduction, usually equal to the fair market value of the property donated.
+However, if you own a pass-through business, be aware that your ability to deduct charitable gifts made by the business could be limited in 2021.
+The Tax Cuts and Jobs Act capped personal itemized deductions for state and local taxes.
+The standard deduction for 2021 is $25,100 for married couples filing jointly and $12,550 for individuals.³ If you claim the standard deduction, you generally can’t write off charitable gifts, though in 2021 non-itemizers can deduct up to $300 ($600 for joint returns) in cash contributions to qualifying charities.
+Be sure to review your giving strategy with your tax specialist, advises Navani.